haaris272k/Cryptonia/README.md

  -> Uses private key cryptography for encryption and decryption.

+ -> Both the encryption and decryption process is fast.

  -> Easy and simple to use UI.

- -> Unintended person would'nt be able to get the information unless he gets access to the key.
+ -> Unintended person would'nt be able to read/get the information unless he has access to the key.

  # Images